pettenatib/Mb2M/README.md

 Included as well is the required user configurable file:
     the file containing the MIDI mappings (midi_map.json) and a config file to store the users MIDI in and out port (config.toml)

+There is also a mb2m_lib.py that holds necessay code for both programs.

 ### Dependencies
 1. python3
 2. simple_term_menu